cloudmesh-community/book/chapters/in/git/github.md

     $ git commit -a -m "new:usr: <message>"

-And finally push the last commited change:
+And finally push the last committed change:

     $ git push